solutionstack/notifier-cli/README.md

 `--i or --interval eg --i=5s` parameter
 ### Usage:

-The folder contains a sample `data.txt` file for testing replace `--url` value with a valid urls.
+The folder contains a sample `data.txt` file for testing.

+Replace `--url` value with a valid url.

 1. Run directly
 ```